WartyMN/A2560-GraphicsLibrary/README.md

  * copy a bitmap
  * load a bitmap from disk
  * fill an enclosed area
- * draw a round rect
+ * paint a round rect
  * copy a rect of pixel mem, apply a mask to it, and transfer to another or same bitmap
  * change LUT
  * load a LUT from disk